nicyoong/42-FdF/README.md

 ## Project Overview

-FDF (Field of View) is a graphical project that allows you to visualize 3D models in 2D.
+FDF (Fil de Fer, Wireframe) is a graphical project that allows you to visualize 3D models in 2D.
 The goal of this project is to render 3D objects using projection, focusing on creating a wireframe representation of a map.
 The main objective was to implement Bresenham's Line Algorithm to draw straight lines in a 2D plane, which was used to render the wireframe of the 3D object.

 ## What I Learned